dougeby/IntuneDocs/intune/app-based-conditional-access-intune-sharepoint-on-line-create.md

 1. Go the [Azure portal](https://portal.azure.com) and sign in with your credentials.

-	> [!NOTE]
-	> If you're new to the Azure portal experience read the [Azure portal for app protection policies](azure-portal-for-microsoft-intune-mam-policies.md) topic.

 2. Choose **More services** from the left menu, then type **Intune** in the text box filter.

 3. Choose **Intune App Protection** > **Intune mobile application management** > **All Settings**.